 Students must complete at least one academic year at Berea before studying abroad.
 They must be enrolled and studying on-campus in the full term immediately prior to their study abroad experience and must to return to campus for at least one full term afterwards.
-Any student placed on probation during or at the end of the term preceding international study will not be allowed to participate in an education abroad opportunity, even if the student has been registered.
+Students must be in good standing to participate in approved education abroad opportunities, including, but not limited to, Berea Term Abroad (BTA), Berea International Summer Term (BIST) courses, and internships.
+As such, students on labor, academic, and/or social probation are not permitted to apply for, register for, and/or participate in such opportunities.
+All students registered for education abroad opportunities will be subject to a mid-term labor performance review, and those found to be significantly deficient in meeting the required labor obligation will not be allowed to go abroad.
+Any student placed on probation during or at the end of the term preceding international study will also not be allowed to participate in an education abroad opportunity, even if the student has been registered.

 At the time of application, students must not be on probation of any kind and meet the appropriate minimum cumulative GPA requirement: